Jiehua: Style and literati impact

-Despite general disdain, literati actively attempted to integrate jiehua within the predominant trends of painting conventions.
-Dating back to the Tang period, concerted efforts were made by art historians to free architectural paintings from reliance on mechanical aids, such as Lidai Minghuaji (Famous Paintings Through History 历代名画记) stressing the importance of abstract spirit and unity in architectural painting, instead of rulers or tools.
+In spite of their distaste for the style, the literati attempted to integrate jiehua into their painting conventions.
+In the Tang period, efforts were made by art historians to free architectural paintings from reliance on mechanical aids, such as Lidai Minghuaji (Famous Paintings Through History 历代名画记).
 The Song dynasty palace catalog Xuanhe Huapu (The Xuanhe Catalog of Paintings 宣和画谱) also differentiated between two categories of jiehua: an inferior one strictly governed by rules, and a superior one not restricted by them.
-Qing writer Zheng Ji 郑绩 further transformed the meaning of jiehua, shifting its association from carpenter's tools to abstract principles.
-This change aimed to eradicate the perceived contrast between jiehua and literati painting.
-According to Zheng Ji, jiehua no longer signifies reliance on rulers but underscores adherence to rules and laws.
-Although jiehua style’s association with the usage of rulers originated right from the outset—making it impossible to separate the genre fully from craftsmanship—members of the literati sought to transform jiehua into a form compatible with conventional literati preferences.
+Qing writer Zheng Ji 郑绩 transformed the meaning of jiehua, shifting its association from carpenter's tools to abstract principles.
+Zheng Ji also claimed, jiehua no longer signified reliance on rulers but rather underscored adherence to rules and laws.
+Although jiehua style’s association with the usage of rulers originated right from the outset, members of the literati sought to transform jiehua into a form compatible with conventional literati preferences.

-On this note, contemporary scholars assert that it is essential to recognize that even when jiehua painters employed rulers marked with measurements and despite their concern for artistic authenticity, their depictions of architecture are generally regarded as lacking in specificity or accuracy when compared to the existing buildings.
-Nevertheless, as these same scholars note, jiehua artworks featuring architectural subjects are acknowledged as being capable of providing valuable insights into building types and architectural details, especially of early dynastic and secular buildings, and of structures no longer existing.
-These paintings are still often employed in academic research as valuable sources for the study of ancient Chinese architecture.
+Contemporary scholars assert that even when jiehua painters used rulers, their depictions of architecture are generally regarded as lacking in specificity or accuracy when compared to the existing buildings.
+At the same time, jiehua artworks featuring architectural subjects are acknowledged as providing valuable insights into building details, especially of structures no longer standing.

 History

-Eastern Zhou Dynasty (770BC - 221BC)
+Eastern Zhou Dynasty (770–221 BC)

 The origins of jiehua can be traced back to as early as the Eastern Zhou Dynasty.
-Among the earliest possible practitioners of this art form was Jingjun 敬君, hailing from the Qi state during this era.
-Scant historical records suggest that he might be the earliest recorded artist to have explored architectural themes.
-Additionally, archeological finds of lacquerware in excavations in Linzi, Shandong depict architectural subjects, and provide a valuable glimpse into architectural representation in the Eastern Zhou period.
+Among the earliest possible practitioners of this art form was Jingjun 敬君, who was from the Qi state.
+Additionally, excavations of lacquerware in excavations in Linzi, Shandong depict architectural subjects, and provide a glimpse into architectural representation in the Eastern Zhou period.

-Qin and Han Dynasties (221BC - 220AD)
+Qin and Han Dynasties (221 BC – 220 AD)

-While the Zhou dynasty marks the first occurrence of textual references to early manifestations of jiehua, Qin and Han dynasties present the first visual testimony of the art form.
-Notably, during this period, depictions of houses, pavilions, and palaces began emerging on Han stone reliefs.
-The art and paintings of this time served primarily utilitarian and illustrative functions, a fact exemplified by the illustrations found in Zhang Yuanyin’s Records of Famous Paintings of the Past Dynasties 《历代名画记》.
-This points to the genesis of jiehua’s aesthetic principles, which prioritize precision and accuracy in architectural representations, as opposed to the abstract impressionism that characterized literati landscape traditions in later periods.
+Artifacts from Zhou dynasty showed the first occurrence of textual references to early manifestations of jiehua, but the Qin and Han dynasties have the earliest preserved drawings.
+During this period, depictions of houses, pavilions, and palaces began emerging on Han stone reliefs.
+The paintings of this time served primarily utilitarian and illustrative functions, exemplified by Zhang Yuanyin’s Records of Famous Paintings of the Past Dynasties 《历代名画记》.
+This shows jiehua’s early aesthetic principles, which emphasize precision and accuracy over the abstract impressionism that later characterized literati landscape traditions.